HRT & The Menopause

 Alternatives to HRT

-If you're unable to take HRT or decide not to, you may want to consider alternative ways of controlling your menopausal symptoms.
+If you're unable to take HRT or decide not to, you may want to consider other ways of controlling your menopause symptoms.
+These may include lifestyle changes, other medicines or herbal remedies.

 Useful resources